abhinav-nath/java_back-to-basics/src/com/codecafe/javabacktobasics/corejava/annotations/annotations.md

 ### `@Retention`

-`@Retention` is used to specify to what level annotation will be available.
+`@Retention` is used to specify how the marked annotation is stored.

 | Retention Policy        | Availability                                                                                              |
 |-------------------------|-----------------------------------------------------------------------------------------------------------|